travis-ci/docs-travis-ci-com/pt-BR/docs/user/status-images.md

 ## Status Image URLs

-After adding your project to Travis, you can use the status buttons to show the current status of your projects in your `README` file on Github or your project website.
+After adding your project to Travis, you can use the status buttons to show the current status of your projects in your `README` file on GitHub or your project website.

     https://secure.travis-ci.org/[YOUR_GITHUB_USERNAME]/[YOUR_PROJECT_NAME].png